 Part of an extensive collection of similar pools located in holes in the ground, these striking natural swimming ponds are formed by freshwater springs that rise through the holes’ limestone bottom, filling the holes with bright blue water so vivid it looks like it’s glowing.

-It’s also these families after which the Nanda Blue Hole was named, as a sign of gratitude to the owners.
+It’s also these families after which the Nanda Blue Hole was named.

-It’s well worth a visit as it’s a location unlike anywhere else in the world and one that must be seen up close to believe.
+It’s well worth a visit as it’s unlike anywhere else in the world that must be seen up close to believe.

 3- Discover Mele Cascades Waterfalls